salmonkarp/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

+### Grading a person
+1. Grading a person while all persons are being shown

+    1. Prerequisites: List all persons using the `list` command.
+Multiple persons in the list.

+    1. Test case: `grade 1 n/Q1 g/100`<br>
+       Expected: Second student's Q1 grade is set to 100.
+Details of the graded contact shown in the status message.

+    1. Test case: `grade [LAST_STUDENT_INDEX] n/fInAls g/0.0000`<br>
+       Expected: Last student's Finals grade is set to 0.
+Details of the graded contact shown in the status message.

+    1. Test case: `grade 3 n/InvalidGrade g/85.5`<br>
+       Expected: No person is graded.
+Error details shown in the status message.

+    1. Other incorrect grade commands to try: `grade`, `grade x n/Q1 g/100`, `grade 1 n/Q1 g/110`, `grade 1 n/Q5 g/-50`<br>
+       Expected: Error details shown in the status message.

+1. Grading a person after a find command

+    1. Prerequisites: Find a subset of persons using the `find` command.
+Multiple persons in the filtered list.

+    1. Test case: `grade 1 n/Q2 g/100`<br>
+       Expected: First student's Q2 grade in the filtered list is set to 75.
+Details of the graded contact shown in the status message.

+    1. Test case: `grade [LAST_FILTERED_STUDENT_INDEX] n/fInAlS g/0.0000`<br>
+       Expected: Last student's Finals grade in the filtered list is set to 88.
+Details of the graded contact shown in the status message.

+    1. Test case: `grade 2 n/InvalidGrade g/60`<br>
+       Expected: No person is graded.
+Error details shown in the status message.

+    1. Other incorrect grade commands to try: `grade`, `grade x n/Q2 g/75`, `grade 1 n/Q2 g/150`, `grade 1 n/Finals g/-10`<br>
+       Expected: Error details shown in the status message.

+1. Grading a person when list is empty

+    1. Prerequisites: Delete all persons using the `clear` command.

+    1. Test case: `grade 1 n/Q1 g/100`<br>
+       Expected: No person is graded.
+Error details shown in the status message.

 ### Deleting a person

 1. Deleting a person while all persons are being shown